-- Adaptive toys or recreation equipment (swing set, etc.), - Personal computers and software, • - Exercise equipment, - Taxi fares, intra and interstate transportation services, and bus passes, - Pagers, including monthly service, - Telephones, including mobile telephones and monthly service, and - Home security systems, including monthly service.
+- Personal computers and software; - Exercise equipment; - Taxi fares, intra and interstate transportation services, and bus passes; - Pagers, including monthly service; - Telephones, including mobile telephones and monthly service; and - Home security systems, including monthly service.

-Excluded are those durable and non-durable items that are available under the Medicaid State Plan.
-Support coordinators shall pursue and document all alternate funding sources that are available to the recipient before submitting a request for approval to purchase or lease equipment supplies.
-To avoid specialized medical and delays service in provisions/implementation, the support coordinator should be familiar with the process for obtaining SMES or DME through the Medicaid State Plan.
+Excluded are those durable and non-durable items that are available under the Medicaid state plan.
+Support coordinators shall pursue and document all alternate funding sources that are available to the recipient before submitting a request for approval to purchase or lease supplies. specialized medical equipment and То avoid delays service in provisions/implementation, the support coordinator should be familiar with the process for obtaining SMES or DME through the Medicaid state plan.

 There is a cap of \$1,000 per recipient for specialized medical equipment and supplies.
-Once a recipient reaches 90 percent or greater of the cap and the account has been dormant for three years, the recipient may access another \$1,000.
+Once a recipient reaches 90 percent or greater of the cap and the account has been dormant for three vears, the recipient may access another \$1,000.